Google

 (Introductory note: On my web site I've provided several online tutorials regarding Function Point Analysis (FPA), so if you're not familiar with it, I recommend learning about it before you read this section.
 See the References section of this document (section 9) for links regarding FPA and the International Function Point User's Group.)

-Because I've worked with this development team on estimates before, and because they are working with only two new technologies that are actually mature, I can use their productivity rate from previous projects to estimate this project.
+Because I've worked with this development team on estimates before, and because they are working with only two new, mature technologies, I can use their productivity rate from previous projects to estimate this project.

 For instance, when this team has worked with this form of requirements specification, their productivity rate on other web development projects has averaged 4.0 hours/FP.
 Some have been as low as 3.7 hours/FP, others as high as 4.5 hours/FP, but 4.0 hours/FP has been the average.